Shakthivelms8/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

----
-lab:
-    title: 'Create a stored procedure with the Azure portal'
-    module: 'Module 13 - Create server-side programming constructs in Azure Cosmos DB SQL API'
+# Module 13: Create server-side programming constructs in Azure Cosmos DB SQL API
----

-# Create a stored procedure with the Azure portal
+## Lab 1: Create a stored procedure with the Azure portal

 Stored procedures are one of the ways you can execute business logic server-side in Azure Cosmos DB.
 With a stored procedure, you can perform basic CRUD (Create, Read, Update, Delete) operations with a container on multiple documents within a single transactional scope.

 In this lab, you'll author a stored procedure that creates a document within your container.
 You will then use a SQL query to validate the results of the stored procedure.

-## Author a stored procedure
+### Task 1: Author a stored procedure

 Stored procedures are authored in language-integrated JavaScript and support execution of basic CRUD operations inside of the database engine.
 JavaScript running within the database engine is made possible using the server-side JavaScript SDK for Azure Cosmos DB and a series of helper methods.